Rohtak district

 Rohtak district is a district in the Indian state of Haryana.
-It is located in the southeast of Haryana and northwest of Delhi, bounded by Jind and Sonipat districts to the north, Jhajjar and Sonipat districts to the east, and Hissar, Charkhi Dadri, and Bhiwani districts to the west.
+It is located in the southeast of the state and northwest of Delhi, bounded by Jind and Sonipat districts to the north, Jhajjar and Sonipat districts to the east, and Hissar, Charkhi Dadri, and Bhiwani districts to the west.
 Rohtak city is the district headquarters.

+History

+Rohtak district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
+Wreckage of an Ilyushin Il-76TD, from Kazakhstan Airlines Flight 1907, fell in Rohtak District as part of the Charkhi Dadri mid-air collision.

+On 1 November 1966, when Haryana was carved out of Punjab as a separate state, Rohtak was already an existing district of newly formed state of Haryana.

 Divisions

 The district consists of two sub-divisions, Rohtak and Meham.
 Rohtak tehsil is further divided into three community development blocks, Rohtak, Kalanaur and Sampla.
 Meham tehsil is further divided into two community development blocks, Meham and Lakhan-Majra.

-Economy

-The economy of the district is primarily agricultural.
-About 42.18 of the total workers are engaged in agriculture and allied activities, 7.68% in cottage and household industries and the rest in other activities..
-Education and health are other emerging sectors in the city.
-The city hosts the world's leading precision screw manufacturing facilities, which supplies screws to domestic and international markets.
-The city has dairies and a sugar mill.
-Rohtak City is also a regional center for textile and gold jewellery making.